gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 PROTECTED state, the DTLS chunk handler will receive DTLS chunks from the SCTP Header Handler.
-Payload from DTLS chunks will be forwarded to the Protection Operator which will return a plain SCTP Payload, assuming verified authenticty and no replay.
+Payload from DTLS chunks will be forwarded to the Protection Operator which will return a plain SCTP Payload, assuming verified authenticity and no replay.
 The plain SCTP payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.